 Aside from straightening teeth, Wayne is also good at burning his cooking, although this does not seem to stop him!
 He also enjoys bushwalking, tennis and reading a good book.
 However, since the birth of his two children, you’ll mainly find him in the supermarket looking lost or acting as a chauffeur to his children’s busy lifestyles.

-Dr Seerone Anandarajah moved to Adelaide from Brisbane in 2004 to pursue a career in dentistry and has since used his qualifications and experience to compliment his passion to improve the smiles of his patients.
-Seerone was awarded with a Doctor of Clinical Dentistry in 2015, with his post-graduate research presented both nationally and internationally, as well as published in various international orthodontic journals.
+Dr Seerone Anandarajah moved to Adelaide from Brisbane in 2004 to pursue a career in dentistry and has since used his qualifications and experience to complement his passion to improve the smiles of his patients.
+Seerone was awarded with a Doctor of Clinical Dentistry in 2015, with his postgraduate research presented both nationally and internationally, as well as published in various international orthodontic journals.
 He is a Registered Orthodontic Specialist with the Dental Board of Australia and has achieved Australasian Orthodontic Board (AOB) Certification.

 Seerone mentors undergraduate students in the area of Orthodontics at the University of Adelaide.
-He also enjoys keeping up to date with the latest techniques and innovations in orthodontics, and prides himself in not only being able to provide high quality treatment to his patients, but also making the journey to a wonderful smile as enjoyable as possible.
+He also enjoys keeping up-to-date with the latest techniques and innovations in orthodontics, and prides himself in not only being able to provide high quality treatment to his patients, but also making the journey to a wonderful smile as enjoyable as possible.